 Young adults tend to rack up a lot of debt – and not just in terms of their student loans.

-While none of these financial decisions are particularly wise, the credit card debt and that downpayment on a car will certainly hold them back more than anything else.
-If possible, try to ensure that your teen or young adult won’t have to buy a car – either by lending them one of your old ones – or by helping them with finding accommodations a bit closer to campus.
+While none of these financial decisions are wise, the credit card debt and downpayment on a car will hold them back most.
+If possible, try to ensure that your teen or young adult won’t have to buy a car.
+Either lend them one of your old ones.
+Or help them to find accommodations closer to campus.

 More importantly, make sure that you talk to your kid about the importance of avoiding debt while they’re still young.
-Remind your child that once they’ve graduated and embarked on their career, it’s going to be dreadful to spend more than half of their salary just to pay down on a large credit card bill at the end of each month.
+Remind them it’s going to be dreadful to spend more than half of their salary paying off huge credit card bills each month.

-Basically, the sooner you’re able to teach your child that “credit” is not anything like “true money” – the better off they’ll be in the long run.
+Basically, make it a must to teach your child that “credit” is not anything like “true money.”
+They’ll be better n the long run.

 Some students seem to take some sort of contradictory pride in being incompetent in the kitchen.
 Perhaps it gives them an excuse to avoid cooking – and rationalize ordering takeout.

-You need to make your child aware that if they don’t learn to cook, they’ll end up with far less money – and perhaps even a few extra pounds to their body weight.
+You need to make your child aware that if they don’t learn to cook, they’ll end up with far less money.
+Plus perhaps even a few extra pounds to their body weight.

 Being able to cook a decent meal is very much a life skill that is vital to human survival – and something that most people used to learn out of necessity.

-These days, however, we have a wide range of options in terms of takeaway and frozen alternatives in the grocery shop – which makes it far too easy for your young adult to avoid cooking, eat unhealthy, and miss out on all of the joys of cooking up a delicious meal.
+These days, however, we have a wide range of options in terms of takeaway and frozen alternatives.
+This makes it far too easy for your young adult to avoid cooking, eat unhealthy, and miss out on all of the joys of cooking a delicious meal.

 You should ask for their help in the kitchen as often as possible.
 Plus you should set up a day or two per week where they get to make whatever they want to for dinner.

-If your teenager wants to make pancakes for dinner, allow it, celebrate it, and praise him or her for their effort – even if they’re slightly too thick or too thin.
+If your teenager wants to make pancakes for dinner, allow it, celebrate it, and praise him or her for their effort.
+Yes, even if they’re slightly too thick or too thin.
 If they want to learn how to cook a favorite recipe you make for them – invite them into the kitchen with enthusiasm!
 It’s the sort of time together that really means a lot.

 When you were at college yourself, you might have noticed a few stinky habits of your fellow roommates.
-It’s quite astonishing how many teenagers and young adults don’t know basic hygiene – such as taking showers and doing laundry regularly.
+It’s quite astonishing how many teenagers and young adults don’t know basic hygiene.
+For example, things like taking showers and doing laundry regularly.

 Before they head off to college, you should take time to teach your child how to operate that laundry machine once and for all.
-Plus you should go over how many times they should do laundry a month -including how often they should change their bed sheets.
+Plus you should go over how many times they should do laundry a month -including changing their bed sheets.
 Plus you should emphasize the importance of doing dishes right after cooking.